-- 2.1 The Council is obliged under the GDPR and related legislation to have in place a Council wide framework designed to protect the security of all personal data that comes into its possession.
-This includes clear lines of responsibility for the reporting and management of situations where there has been a breach of data protection principles. - 2.2 By adopting a systematic procedure to all reported data breaches the Council aims to ensure, inter alia, that - incidents are reported in a timely manner and can be properly investigated - incidents are dealt with by appropriately authorised and skilled personnel - there is appropriate level of involvement from the Town Clerk as Proper Officer and designated Data Protection Officer and Members - incidents are recorded and documented - lessons are learned from incidents and recommendations/procedures are adopted to prevent future re-occurrences - evidence is gathered and decisions reached in such a way as to withstand external examination - data subjects and external bodies are notified in a timely manner - action is taken to minimize the impact of the breach - 2.3 This policy sets out the procedure to be followed to ensure a consistent and effective approach for managing data breaches. - 2.4 This policy applies to all Officers and elected or co-opted Members.
+2.1 The Council is obliged under the GDPR and related legislation to have in place a framework designed to protect the security of all personal data that comes into its possession.
+This includes clear lines of responsibility for the reporting and management of situations where there has been an apparent breach of data protection principles.

+2.2 By adopting a systematic procedure to all reported data breaches the Council aims to ensure, inter alia, that:

+- incidents are reported in a timely manner and can be properly investigated - incidents are dealt with by appropriately authorised and skilled personnel - there is appropriate level of involvement from the Town Clerk as Proper Officer as designated Data Protection Officer, or other person so designated, and councillors - incidents are recorded and documented - lessons are learned from incidents and recommendations/procedures are adopted to prevent future re-occurrences - evidence is gathered and decisions reached in such a way as to withstand external examination - data subjects and external bodies are notified in a timely manner - action is taken to minimize the impact of the breach

+2.3 This policy sets out the procedure to be followed to ensure a consistent and effective approach for managing data breaches.

+2.4 This policy applies to all officers and councillors.
 This includes temporary, casual or agency staff as well as contractors, consultants, suppliers and data processors working on behalf of the Council.
-The policy needs to be read in conjunction with any HR policies and IT policies which may impact upon data security.
+The policy needs to be read in conjunction with any HR, IT or other policies which may impact upon data security.

-2.5 This policy applies to all personal and special categories of data held by the Council regardless of format.
+2.5 This policy applies to all personal and special categories of data held by the Council, regardless of format.